kingaa/sbied/syllabus.md

    This should be at most a paragraph, focused on communicating the essentials only: what exercises were tackled, what approaches taken, what progress made, what difficulties encountered.

-For groups that have only four members, the Keeper and Slacker roles may be combined, as may the Keeper and Seeker roles.
+For groups that have only four members, the Seeker and Taker roles may be combined, as may the Seeker and Keeper roles.

+For groups that have only three members, the Seeker, Taker, and Keepe roles may be combined into one.

 -----------------------------